okyanusd/okyanusd/README.md

 # okyanusd

+okyanus is Turkish word which means ocean in English.
+K8s and Docker will be swim on okyanusd.

-Okyanusd is opensource DEVOPS environment over debian based linux like ubuntu with kubernetes, docker, git, registry, serverless projects.
+okyanusd is opensource DEVOPS environment over debian based linux like ubuntu with kubernetes, docker, git, registry, serverless projects.

 Can create templates and manage k8s clusters.